 Most attorneys will tell you in your engagement contract that they are not tax professionals.
-The Law Office of Bryan Fagan is one of those law practices that will tell you in no uncertain terms that we are not here to provide you with formal tax advice.
+The Law Office of Bryan Fagan is one of those law practices that will say to you in no uncertain terms that we are not here to provide you with formal tax advice.
 That is not to say that you cannot ask us or any other family law attorney questions about taxes.
 What it does mean is that we are not the ultimate authority on your taxes.
 There are many people out there who are better suited to give you advice and perspective based on your specific circumstances.

 With all of that said, here is some information on the most common areas related to taxes that may come up in your Texas divorce.
-You can begin to have a discussion about these topics with your family law attorney but you are best served by contacting a tax professional when having a wide ranging and specific conversation about the issues that are detailed below.
+You can begin to have a discussion about these topics with your family law attorney, but you are best served by contacting a tax professional when having a wide-ranging and specific conversation about the issues that are detailed below.

 What about tax return filings in specific years during your marriage?

 The final document of every divorce in Texas is known as a final decree of divorce.
 This document contains all of the agreements/court orders that were arrived at during your divorce.
-What happens is one of the attorneys (yours or your spouse’s) will take the agreements/court orders and turn them into a final decree of divorce that you and your spouse will have to live by and turn those into a final document that everyone including the judge will have to sign.
+What happens is one of the attorneys (yours or your spouses) will take the agreements/court orders and turn them into a final decree of divorce that you and your spouse will have to live by and turn those into a final document that everyone, including the judge will have to sign.

 How do you handle filing your taxes in the year of your divorce?